ipc2023-learning/repo09/README.md

 Refer to the `containers/cuda_cudnn/Dockerfile` for guidance on installing CUDA and CuDNN on your local machine.

 We provide two containers that adhere to the IPC 2023 Learning Track interface.
-The first container, Muninn, learns from the provided instances:
+The first container learns from the provided instances:

-`sudo apptainer build muninn.sif containers/Apptainer.muninn.learn`
+`sudo apptainer build muninn.sif Apptainer.muninn.learn`

-The second container, Huginn, generates a plan using the learned knowledge collected by Muninn:
+The second container generates a plan using the learned knowledge collected by Muninn:

-`sudo apptainer build huginn.sif containers/Apptainer.huginn.plan`
+`sudo apptainer build huginn.sif Apptainer.muninnn.plan`